-Maintenance fees are one of the 8 disruptive forces needed to be managed in order to avoid a huge rise in IT Asset costs according to Gartner.
+Maintenance fees are one of the eight disruptive forces needed to be managed in order to avoid a huge rise in IT asset costs, according to Gartner.
 With budgets tight, maintenance fees can be seen as both a disruptive threat and an opportunity to drive efficiencies.

 OEM’s have been increasing support costs for many of their hardware and software platforms for years.
-At a time when many third party suppliers are holding or even lowering prices, IBM® have increased their support costs another 3% in 2013.
-Companies that have made large investments with IBM® can be seen as cash-cows, unable to move off their systems and forced to take out expensive support contracts that make up to half of the OEM’s profits.
+At a time when many third-party suppliers are holding or even lowering prices, IBM have increased their support costs another three percent in 2013.
+Companies that have made large investments with IBM can be seen as cash-cows, unable to move off their systems and forced to take out expensive support contracts that make up to half of the OEM’s profits.

 “These fees are rising steadily, and are more difficult for ITAM and IT procurement managers to reduce, even when the software is not in use.
 To deal with these changes, ITAM and procurement professionals must improve their demand management skills, avoid purchasing licenses that they do not require and negotiate price protection for maintenance payments.
 They must also understand the impact of emerging third-party maintenance options and recent EU rulings on the resale of licenses.”

 We are however, seeing end-users beginning to resist this.
 Recent Supreme Court of the EU ruling stated: